 Q&A October

-A monthly Digest feature where we ask questions about the nature of creative collaborative practice, the stories artist’s tell and ANAT’s place within the art + science + technology network.
+A monthly Digest feature where we ask questions about the nature of creative collaborative practice, the stories artists tell and ANAT’s place within the art + science + technology network.

 Carollyn Kavanagh, ANAT Marketing and Communications Manager.
 Photograph Sia Duff.